repairvision/repairvision.github.io/_pages/configuration/index.md

 <VarName> ::= <ID>
 ````

+In general, IDs are unique names that can be referenced in a certain scope.
 IDs that conflict with keywords can be escaped by a `^` prefix.
 Strings are surrounded by `'` or `"` quotation marks with the escape sequences `\"` and `\'`.
 Escape sequences starting with `\ ` are only allowed for the literals`\b`, `\t`, and so on.